mobie/mobie.github.io/specs/mobie_spec.md

 Additional views can be stored as json files with the field `bookmarks` mapping view names to metadata in the folder `misc/bookmarks`

 The metadata entries have the following structure (see below for an example json file):
-- `menuItem`: Menu item created for this view in the GUI.
-The value leading the / determines the menu name, the value trailing it the item name.
 - `sourceDisplays`: The display groups of this view.
 Contains a list with items:
 	- `imageDisplay`: Viewer state for a group of image sources.
-The fields `color`, `contrastLimits` and `sources` are required.
+The fields `color`, `contrastLimits`, `name` and `sources` are required.
 		- `color`: The color map.
 		- `contrastLimits`: The contrast limits.
 Contains a tuple of [number, number].
 		- `name`:
 		- `resolution3dView`: The resolution used for the 3d viewer, in physical units.
 Only relevant if 'showImageIn3d' is true.
 Will be determined automatically if not specified.
 Contains a list of numbers.
 		- `showImagesIn3d`: Whether to show the images in the 3d viewer.
 		- `sources`: The image sources that are part of this display group.
 Contains a list of strings.
-	- `segmentationDisplay`:  The fields `alpha`, `color` and `sources` are required.
+	- `segmentationDisplay`:  The fields `alpha`, `color`, `name` and `sources` are required.
 		- `alpha`: The alpha value used for blending segmentation and image data in the viewer.
+		- `colorByColumn`:
-		- `color`: The segmentation color map.
+		- `lut`: The segmentation look-up-table for the segmentation coloring.
-		- `colorByColumn`: Name of table column that is used for coloring.
-By default the 'label_id' column is used.
 		- `name`:
 		- `resolution3dView`: Resolution used for the 3d viewer, in physical units.
 Only relevant if 'showSelectedSegmentsIn3d' is true.
 Will be determined automatically if not specified.
 Contains a list of numbers.
+		- `scatterPlotAxes`: The names of columns which should be used for the scatter plot.
+Contains a list of strings.
 		- `selectedSegmentIds`: List of selected segment ids.
 Contains a list of strings.
+		- `showScatterPlot`: Whether to show the scatter plot.
 		- `showSelectedSegmentsIn3d`: Whether to show the selected segments in the 3d viewer.
 		- `sources`: The segmentation sources that are part of this display group.
 Contains a list of strings.
 		- `tables`: Additional tables to load.
 If present, the default table will always be loaded and should not be specified here.
 Contains a list of strings.